COUNTY BOARDS OF COMMISSIONERS (EXCERPT)

 Act 156 of 1851

-46.11c Energy conservation improvements; resolution; payment; acquisition by contracts or notes; requirements; reports; forms.
+46.11c Energy conservation improvements; acquisition or financing; resolution; payment; acquisition by contract, lease-purchase agreement, or notes; reports; forms; terms of lease-purchase agreement.

-(1) A county board of commissioners may provide by resolution for energy conservation improvements to be made to county facilities and may pay for the improvements from the general fund of the county or from the savings that result from the energy conservation improvements.
-Energy conservation improvements may include, but are not limited to, heating system improvements, fenestration improvements, roof improvements, the installation of any insulation, the installation or repair of heating or air conditioning controls, and entrance or exit way closures.
+(1) A county board of commissioners may provide by resolution for the acquisition or financing of energy conservation improvements to be made to county facilities or infrastructure and may pay for the improvements or the financing or refunding of the improvements from the general fund of the county or from the savings that result from the energy conservation improvements.
+Energy conservation improvements may include, but are not limited to, heating, ventilating, or air-conditioning system improvements, fenestration improvements, roof improvements, the installation of any insulation, the installation or repair of heating, ventilating, or air-conditioning controls, entrance or exit way closures, information technology improvements associated with an energy conservation improvement, and municipal utility improvements associated with an energy conservation improvement.

-(2) The county board of commissioners of a county may acquire 1 or more of the energy conservation improvements described in subsection (1) by installment contract or may borrow money and issue notes for the purpose of securing funds for the improvements or may enter into contracts in which the cost of the energy conservation improvements is paid from a portion of the savings that result from the energy conservation improvements.
+(2) The county board of commissioners of a county may acquire, finance, or refund 1 or more of the energy conservation improvements described in subsection (1) by installment contract, which may include a lease-purchase agreement described in subsection (5), or may borrow money and issue notes for the purpose of securing funds for the improvements or may enter into contracts in which the cost of the energy conservation improvements is paid from a portion of the savings that result from the energy conservation improvements.
 These contractual agreements may provide that the cost of the energy conservation improvements are paid only if the energy savings are sufficient to cover their cost.
-An installment contract or notes issued pursuant to this subsection shall extend for a period of time not to exceed 10 years.
+An installment contract, a lease-purchase agreement described in subsection (5), or notes issued pursuant to this subsection shall extend for a period of time not to exceed 20 years from the date of the final completion of the energy conservation improvements or the useful life of the aggregate energy conservation improvements, whichever is less.
 Notes issued pursuant to this subsection shall be full faith and credit, tax limited obligations of the county, payable from tax levies and the general fund as pledged by the county board of commissioners of the county.
 The notes are subject to the revised municipal finance act, 2001 PA 34, MCL 141.2101 to 141.2821.
+A lease-purchase agreement issued pursuant to this subsection shall not be subject to the revised municipal finance act, 2001 PA 34, MCL 141.2101 to 141.2821, and shall not be a municipal security or a debt as those terms are defined in that act.
 This subsection does not limit in any manner the borrowing or bonding authority of a county as provided by law.

-(3) If energy conservation improvements are made as provided in this section, the county board of commissioners shall report the following information to the department of treasury within 60 days of the completion of the improvements:
+(3) Prior to entering into a contract for energy conservation improvements under this section, the county board of commissioners shall determine the following information and, within 60 days of the completion of the improvements, shall report the following information to the department of treasury:

-(b) Actual energy consumption during the 12-month period before completion of the improvement.
+(b) Actual energy consumption during the 12-month period before commencement of the improvement.

 (4) If energy conservation improvements are made as provided in this section, the county board of commissioners shall report to the department of treasury, by July 1 of each of the 5 years after the improvements are completed, only the actual annual energy consumption of each facility to which improvements are made.
 The forms for the reports required by this section shall be furnished by the department of treasury.